lauramsfernandes/BrazilianGasMarket/blogPostProject.md

 sales_per.footer = 'Source:\nMME, Monthly Industry Follow-up Bulletin of Natural Gas - June 2020\n\n¹ Includes consumption by refineries, fertilizer factories and use of gas as raw material.'
 ```
 ![Sales per Segment](./plots/sales_per.png)

+* The industrial and electric generation segments are mainly the largest consumers of Natural Gas
+* It is possible to notice that the electric power generation fluctuation segment follow the same trend as the variation of electric energy production (graph below) in the same period.

 ## Energy Sector